-1. In 1985 the complainants lodged complaints seeking the quashing of individual decisions by the WHO to apply a new scale of pensionable remuneration to its staff as from 1 January 1985.
-The Tribunal dismissed those complaints in Judgment 834 of 5 June 1987, which gave an account of the pension scheme that covers staff of the United Nations and other organisations.
-The present complaints are the sequel.

-2. What the complainants want is the quashing of individual decisions not to make intermediate adjustments in their pensionable remuneration as from 1 April 1986.
+- 1. In 1985 several UNESCO officials lodged complaints in which the present complainants intervened seeking the quashing of individual decisions by the Organization to apply a new scale of pensionable remuneration to its staff as from 1 January 1985.
+The Tribunal dismissed those complaints and the applications to intervene in Judgment 836 of 5 June 1987, which gave an account of the pension scheme that covers staff of the United Nations and other organisations.
+The present complaints are the sequel. - 2.
+What the complainants want is the quashing of individual decisions not to make intermediate adjustments in their pensionable remuneration as from 1 April 1986.

 The earlier cases were about comprehensive review of the scale brought in on 1 January 1985; these are about the working of the arrangements for adjustment as at 1 April 1986.
-Both the purpose and the cause of action being different, the defendant is mistaken in pleading that the complaints are futile and therefore irreceivable.
+Both the purpose and the cause of action being different, the defendant is mistaken in pleading that the complaints are futile and therefore irreceivable because they cover the same ground.

-3. The complaints are joined because each makes the same pleas and claims and rests on the same facts.

-4. Article II of the Tribunal's Statute says it may hear complaints alleging non-observance of the terms of appointment and of the Staff Regulations, viz. any breach of conditions of service.
+- 3. The complaints are joined because each makes the same pleas and claims and rests on the same facts. - 4.
+Article II of the Tribunal's Statute says it may hear complaints alleging non-observance of the term of appointment and of the Staff Regulations, viz. any breach of conditions of service.

-The only provision the complaints rely on is WHO Staff Rule 310.3, which says that, subject to the terms of appointment, pensionable remuneration is defined by the Regulations of the United Nations Joint Staff Pension Fund.
+The only rule the complainants rely on is UNESCO Staff Rule 103.20, which says that pensionable remuneration is defined by the Regulations of the United Nations Joint Staff Pension Fund.
 The sole derogation it allows is where an official's pensionable remuneration would fall on his promotion from the General Service to the Professional category.

-In itself 310.3 can cause the complainants no injury and so cannot support their case.
+In itself the provision can cause the complainants no injury and so cannot support their case.

-5. Actually they are not pleading breach of any provision of the Staff Regulations or of any term of their appointment.
-Their sole purpose in citing 310.3 is to bring in Article 54(b) of the Fund Regulations, which says that, subject to stipulations about the speed and degree of change, pensionable remuneration may vary with the rates of post adjustment that obtain at headquarters and field offices and with the index to consumer prices in the United States.
-Their main plea is that in refusing them an adjustment the WHO was in breach of patere legem; their subsidiary plea is breach of acquired rights.
+5. Actually they are not pleading breach of any provision of the Staff Regulations or any term of their appointment.
+Their sole purpose in citing 103.20 is to bring in Article 54(b) of the Fund Regulations, which says that, subject to stipulations about the speed and degree of change, pensionable remuneration may vary with the rates of post adjustment that obtain at headquarters and field offices and with the index to consumer prices in the United States.
+Their main plea is that in refusing them an adjustment UNESCO was in breach of patere legem; their subsidiary plea is breach of acquired rights.

-The Organization's answer is that 54(b) has been amended and its application suspended by the General Assembly of the United Nations in resolution 39/246.
-The complainants' reading of it is wrong.
+The Organization's answer is that 54(b) has been amended and its application suspended by the General Assembly of the United Nations in resolution 39/246, and that the complainants' reading of it is wrong.